-These squishy Easter mini egg brownies made with Cadbury mini eggs and lots of chocolate are one of the most indulgent Easter recipes.
+These mini egg brownies are made with Cadbury mini eggs and lots of chocolate.
+They are a classic Easter bake and a favorite in my family every year.

-And if you are craving some blondies as well, check out the White Chocolate Raspberry Blondies or the Easy Brownie Blondies Recipe.
+If you want more bar-style desserts, try the White Chocolate Raspberry Blondies or the Easy Brownie Blondies Recipe.

 Jump to: